Soft gluon resummation for gluon fusion $ZH$ production

-Compared to the DY process, the $ZH$ process receives additional QCD contributions starting from N2LO.
-One such contribution involves Feynman diagrams where the Higgs boson is radiated from the massive top quark loop in the quark annihilation subprocess.
-Their contribution has been estimated \cite{Brein:2011vx} to be below $3\%$.
-Another type of subprocess which appear for the first time at N2LO i.e.\ at $\mathcal{O}(\alpha_s^2)$) is the $ZH $ production through gluon fusion.
-Although the gluon fusion subprocess for $ZH$ production is suppressed by two orders of strong couplings compared to the quark-antiquark annihilation subprocess, the suppression, however, is compensated considerably by the large gluon flux at the LHC.
-Therefore, starting from N2LO, this subprocess contributes dominantly.
-Due to its importance, the gluon fusion subprocess is being studied in great detail in the literature.
-The leading order of this subprocess (which contributes to $\mathcal{O}(\alpha_s^2)$) is a loop-induced process where $ZH$ is produced through massive quark loop with top quark giving the dominant contributions.
-The LO of this subprocess has been computed with exact top quark mass in \cite{Dicus:1988yh, Kniehl:2011aa} and is shown to provide correction of around $7\%$ compared to the NLO QCD DY-type contribution (in contrast, the N2LO QCD DY-type contributes only around $3\%$ compared to NLO DY) with a scale uncertainty of around $25\%$.
+Another class of subprocesses that first appears at N2LO, i.e. at ${\cal O}(\alpha_s^2)$, is the gluon fusion channel for $ZH$ production.
+Although the gluon fusion subprocess is suppressed by two powers of the strong coupling constant compared to the quark–antiquark annihilation channel, this suppression is largely compensated by the sizable gluon luminosity at the LHC.
+Consequently, from N2LO onwards, the gluon fusion contribution becomes phenomenologically significant.
+Due to its importance, the gluon-fusion subprocess has been extensively investigated in the literature.
+At leading order (which contributes at ${\cal O}(\alpha_s^2)$), it is a loop-induced process in which the $ZH$ final state is produced via massive quark loops comprising both triangle and box topologies (see Fig.~2 of \cite{Kniehl:2011aa}) with the top quark providing the dominant contribution.
+The gluon fusion subprocess at LO has been shown \cite{Dicus:1988yh,Kniehl:1990iva,Kniehl:1990zu,Kniehl:2011aa} to yield a correction of about $7\%$ relative to the NLO QCD DY-type contribution.
+In contrast, the N2LO QCD DY-type correction amounts to only about $3\%$ relative to NLO DY.
+The scale uncertainty of the gluon-fusion contribution at leading order is approximately $25\%$.